ghayem/ghayem.github.io/_pages/projects.md

 **What we proposed:**
 We developed **Peaks2Image**, a neural model that:

-- Converts sets of peak coordinates into smoothed KDE maps
+- Converts sets of peak coordinates into smoothed kernel density estimation (KDE) maps
 - Projects them into DiFuMo space and uses an MLP to reconstruct full 3D images
 - Supports semantic decoding (e.g., predicting cognitive concepts) directly from reconstructed maps